MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-asr.md

 Audit mode may have been enabled for testing another feature, or by an automated PowerShell script, and may not have been disabled after the tests were completed.

-If you've tested the rule with the demo tool and with audit mode, and attack surface reduction rules are working on pre-configured scenarios, but the rule isn't working as expected, proceed to either of the following sections based on your situation:
+If you've tested the rule with the demo tool and with audit mode, and attack surface reduction rules are working on preconfigured scenarios, but the rule isn't working as expected, proceed to either of the following sections based on your situation:

 1. If the attack surface reduction rule is blocking something that it shouldn't block (also known as a false positive), you can [first add an attack surface reduction rule exclusion](#add-exclusions-for-a-false-positive).